WhetstoneTechnologies/Whetstone.Alexa/README.md

     ssmlSample.Append("<speak><audio src='https://dev-sbsstoryengine.s3.amazonaws.com/stories/animalfarmpi/audio/Act1-OpeningMusic-alexa.mp3'/> ");
     ssmlSample.Append("It was a dark and stormy night. <break time='500ms'/>");
     ssmlSample.Append("<say-as interpret-as='interjection'>no way!</say-as> ");
     ssmlSample.Append("I'm not doing this.
-That doesn’t make any sense!
-That music didn’t sound dark and stormy at ");
+That doesnâ€™t make any sense!
+That music didnâ€™t sound dark and stormy at ");
     ssmlSample.Append("<prosody volume='x-loud' pitch='+10%'>all!</prosody>");
     ssmlSample.Append(" It sounds to me more like a bright and chipper morning!
 Should we go with dark and stormy, or bright and chipper?");
     ssmlSample.Append("</speak>")